Muay Thai vs Muay Boran

 There is always a limited amount of leg catches and sweeps that can be performed against an opponent but are legal to do in the fight.
 Once done, a Muay Thai fighter is not only a fighter.
 He is a force to reckon with even at the early stages of their training.

 Muay Thai does not really have a ranking system or a belt system.
 The fighter’s record speaks to the warrior’s prowess.
-It is not uncommon in the Muay Thai sports arena, to see practitioners as young as five years old too step into prestigious rings like Lumphini Stadium and put on a show for the spectators.
+It is not uncommon in the Muay Thai sports arena to see practitioners as young as five years old step into prestigious rings like Lumphini Stadium and put on a show for the spectators.

-Muay Thai is an art that takes a lifetime to perfect as small nuances in technique make it more challenging as the student advances.
+Muay Thai is an art that takes a lifetime to perfect, as small nuances in technique make it more challenging as the student advances.

-Training for Muay Thai sees the students put through a modern gym environment, lots of rope work, constant conditioning of arms and legs, technique classes with a lesson plan.
+Training for Muay Thai sees the students put through a modern gym environment, lots of rope work, constant conditioning of arms and legs, and technique classes with a lesson plan.

 Honoring Traditions